fortesenselabs/mtservices/README.md

 - This guide is for MetaTrader 5 only, MetaTrader 4 is not supported.
 - This is a basic guide, and the downloaded files may have additional features not covered here.
 - For more advanced usage, refer to the project's documentation on GitHub.

-Remember, if you're new to the Metatrader ecosystem, start slow and explore the possibilities one step at a time.
-Good luck on your journey!